University of Cincinnati Mountaineering Club Home Page .

 ARTICLE I

-This organization shall be called the University of Cincinnati Mountaineering Club.
+This organization shall be called the University of Cincinnati Mountaineering Club (UCMC).

 ARTICLE II